Drive from Cairns to Port Douglas

 Eventually we took a break for lunch.
 The buffet lunch was definitely not something to write home about, but I didn’t have any expectations.
-After lunch, Nolan and Anna went back out to explore the reefs further, but Cady was tired so we explored the other activities.
+After lunch, DS and DW went back out to explore the reefs further, but DD was tired so we explored the other activities.
 We visited the observatory, which didn’t really have much to observe, and ride the semi-submersible.
-The latter reminded me a lot of that submarine ride at Disneyland, but you were able to view the corrals closer than when snorkelling.
+The latter reminded me a lot of that submarine ride at Disneyland, but you were able to view the corrals closer than when snorkeling.
 It’s also great for those who still wanted to experience the reefs up close but are not able to swim – an older couple told us it was their third ride and still saw new sights.

 Overall it was an unforgettable experience and easily worth the price.
 We were so incredibly lucky that the weather turned out to be so nice white we were out there… as the catamaran headed back grey clouds started rolling in, and we were back to heavy rain by the time we reached the shore.
 It was a raging storm again by the time dinner came around.
 We were so, so grateful that Lady Luck decided to do us a favour and gave us that window of good weather just for the excursion.